 John Ritenbaugh, defining a worldview as a snapshot of what our mind sees, based upon our presuppositions, determining what we consider important, maintains that a Christian worldview must contain some core concepts, such as the value or importance of our . . .

 Kim Myers, reflecting on the uniqueness of our calling, asks us if we appreciate the miracle of our calling, an event which changed our orientation regarding our belief structure, diet, and moral behavior, totally at odds with the world.
 God has called eac. . .

 How involved in man's affairs is God?
-Is He merely reactive, or does He actively participate—even cause events and circumstances?
-John Ritenbaugh argues that God is the Prime Mover in our lives and in world events.
+Is He merely reactive, or does He actively participate—even cause events and circumstances, particularly in the church?

 That God is sovereign means that He IS God, the absolute governor of all things.
-This has profound implications for us—it means He chooses goodness or severity, according to His will and purpose.
+This has profound implications for us: It means He chooses goodness or severity.

 John Ritenbaugh, reacting to the secularist's complaint about God's failure to make clear His purpose, assures us that no one has any excuse for doubting God's existence or His carefully crafted purpose for mankind, whether revealed publicly through His Cr. . .